handsomefencer/unstoppable/README.md

 # Roro

-Roro provides you handsome way to create, test, integrate, and deploy Ruby on Rails applications using Guard, CircleCI, Docker, Docker Compose.
+Roro provides developers a handsome way to create, test, integrate, and deploy Ruby on Rails applications using Guard, CircleCI, Docker, Docker Compose.

 ## Installation